 The Good, Bad and Ugly

-Let’s start off with The Good of cannabis legalization: governments will get to regulate the production and distribution, ensuring quality products in stores asking for an ID just like how it’s asked for alcohol and tobacco.
+Let’s start off with The Good: governments will get to regulate the production and distribution, ensuring quality products in stores asking for an ID just like how it’s asked for alcohol and tobacco.
 This will ensure that people are not smoking synthetic cannabinoids (such as K2 or Spice) or low quality flowers which provide shorter durations of high, motivating people to smoke more frequently.
 In addition, the social aspect of legalization is surely a victory; here is a natural product that has been used since ancient China for medicinal and social purposes.
 It’s finally available (legally).

 The Bad: mental health problems will rise.
 Yes, I know the argument that people who want to smoke already smoke, whether legal or not.
 But now imagine opening up stores all around your neighborhood with green crosses flashing.
 It’s going to be much more tempting for people to purchase some flower; even people who never previously smoked.
 The idea that it’s legal and the psychology of seeing so many people enter the shops on a daily basis will be quite enticing!
 In addition, the THC content of modern day cannabis is much higher.
 Research is still ongoing regarding whether THC can cause psychosis vs. an increased susceptibility of developing psychosis in those with genes for psychosis.